Phocion: Phocion "The Good"

 Phocion's recognized probity bestowed on him the cognomen "The Good".
 Phocion could have been extremely wealthy, either by his offices or by the high commissions which were managed by him.
-Instead, he was incorruptible and led an extremely frugal lifestyle.
-This was despite the fact that the entire Athenian political class was quite corrupt in that epoch.
+Instead, ancient sources report that he was incorruptible and led an extremely frugal lifestyle.
+Plutarch claims that he had a reserved demeanor; he was never seen either laughing or weeping.
+Indeed, he appeared quite severe, and was often feared by those meeting him for first time.
+Phocion believed that frugality proved his own virtue.
+He was never seen at the public baths.
+Both on the Athenian streets and on campaign, he walked around wearing a simple tunic and without shoes.
+He only made an exception in extreme cold, wearing a cloak, so other soldiers said that Phocion gave a meteorological indication.
+His wife baked their everyday bread and cooked their everyday meals herself, and Phocion drew water, pumping it with his own hands.

+Plutarch reports a number of incidents when Macedonian leaders attempted to bribe Phocion and he refused.
 Philip II offered much money to him and the Macedonian heralds mentioned the future needs of his sons.
 Phocion responded, "If my sons are like me, my farm, which has enabled my present eminence, will suffice for them.
 If, instead, they become spoiled by luxury, I will not be the individual who will be guilty for that."
 Alexander sent a delegation to Phocion to offer him 100 talents, but Phocion refused, saying: "I am an honorable man.
 I would not harm either Alexander's reputation or mine."
 Then, the king further offered him the government and possession of the cities Cius, Mylasa and Elaea.
 Phocion refused, but did request the release of some men enslaved at Sardis, who were promptly liberated.
 Soon afterward, Alexander died (323 BC).
 In 322 BC, Harpalus arrived at Athens from Asia, seeking refuge.
 He tried to give 700 talents to Phocion, who rejected this offer.
 Phocion warned that he shouldn't attempt to corrupt Athens or he would be punished.
 Consequently, the angry Harpalus turned the whole assembly against Phocion with his bribes.
 However, as Phocion kept helping him (with good will but within ethical limits), Harpalus befriended Phocion's son-in-law, Charicles.
-Charicles eventually accepted a lavish commission to build a tomb for Harpalus' mistress, and was investigated for corruption.
+Charicles eventually accepted a lavish commission to build a tomb for Harpalus's mistress, and was investigated for corruption.
 Phocion refused to help him at the trial, saying: "I chose you to be my son-in-law only for honorable purposes."
 Phocion also refused presents from Menyllus, saying: "You are not a better man than Alexander, so there is no reason to accept your gifts."
 With his bribes, Menyllus then became a friend of Phocus.